anshumanthakur24/FoodFlow/mock-server/docs/usage.md

 - For the majority of approved requests, POSTs to `MAIN_API_REQUEST_FULFILL_TEMPLATE` after an additional 4–48 simulation hours to mark them fulfilled (reusing the same `requestId`).

 Requests that are never approved remain tracked internally with `pending` status so the mock server can surface their history via the events collection.
+Request identifiers are deterministically derived from the scenario seed so that approval and fulfilment calls always reference the same value sent during creation.
+The simulator persists three event types in Mongo for this lifecycle: `request` (creation), `requestApproved`, and `requestFulfilled`.

 ## API Endpoints